columbus-elst-connection/l-system-workshop/book/src/lsystem/algae.ls.md

 B => A
 ```

-This this look familiar?
+Does this look familiar?

 ## Rules
 Take a closer look at the `rules` section.
-It defines an axiom just in the
+It defines an axiom just as in the
 preceding chapter.

 Furthermore it defines two rules.
 The first rule `A => AB` tells us to replace